godotengine/godot-docs/classes/class_openxrspatialcomponentdata.rst

 |void| **set_capacity**\ (\ capacity\: :ref:`int<class_int>`\ ) :ref:`🔗<class_OpenXRSpatialComponentData_method_set_capacity>`

-Set the expected capacity as provided by the spatial entities query system.
+Sets the expected capacity as provided by the spatial entities query system.
 Buffers should be initialized with the correct storage.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |required| replace:: :abbr:`required (This method is required to be overridden when extending its base class.)`